CHML-real/paradigm-shifts-payoff-restructuring/README.md

 This meta-analysis was undertaken as a companion to:

-> lajjadred & Chae Mun Lee (2026). *Beyond Deductive Machinery: Why LLMs Cannot Generate Truly Novel Conclusions.* Zenodo. https://doi.org/10.5281/zenodo.20324204
+> lajjadred (2026). *Beyond Deductive Machinery: Why LLMs Cannot Generate Truly Novel Conclusions.* Zenodo. https://doi.org/10.5281/zenodo.20324204

 The parent paper argues that LLMs are structurally incapable of generating genuinely novel conclusions because they lack:
 1. Physical indeterminacy at the hardware level